sergfa/confluent-kafka-json-example/README.md

 # Using Kafka with confluent_kafka library

-An example how to use confluent_kafka python library to produce and consume json messages
+An example how to use confluent_kafka python library to produce and consume json messages You can use an existing kafka broker or to run a docker kafka container The docker-compose.yaml is provided

 ## docker-compose.yml

-* Replace localhost with hostname of your machine or leave it as is if you run it on your local machine
+* Replace localhost with hostname of your machine or leave it as is if you are planning to run docker container on your local machine
 * Copy docker-compose.yml to your machine

 ## Run docker compose